 1.10.
 Prohibited Transactions.
 Provider may not accept a Scratchpay Payment for the purpose of (i) disbursing cash or cash equivalents to Client, (ii) refinancing an existing debt with Client, or (iii) for services not yet rendered or goods not yet delivered, unless (1) such goods/services are intended to be (and are) delivered or completed within thirty (30) days of an Authorization, or (2) beyond thirty (30) days of an Authorization subject to a firm written plan detailing the scheduled dates of goods/service provision and corresponding cost to Client (a "Long Term Plan").
 Scratchpay reserves the right to decline any Long-Term Plan based on its assessment and discretion.

 1.11.
 Records.
-Provider shall store original documentation of the sale of goods or services related to a Scratchpay Payment for at least one year from the date of the Authorization, and will promptly present such documentation upon request of Scratchpay.
+Provider shall store original documentation of the sale of goods or services related to a Scratchpay Payment for at least two (2) years from the date of the Authorization, and will promptly present such documentation upon request of Scratchpay.